carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > ## Install the Python libraries required for this lesson
 >
-> Go ahead and install jupyter, xarray, cartopy and cmocean
+> Go ahead and install the xarray, netCDF4, cartopy, cmocean and cmdline_provenance
-> using either the Anaconda Navigator or Bash Shell.
+> packages using either the Anaconda Navigator or Bash Shell.
 >
 > (You may like to create a separate `pyaos-lesson` conda environment,
-> but this is not necessary to complete the lessons.)
+> but this is not necessary to complete the lessons.
+> Remember that if you create a new environment rather than using the base environment,
+> you'll need to install jupyter too.)
 >
 > > ## Solution
 > >